Skip to main content

 3. Manufacturer savings

 Astellas Pharma U.S., Inc. offers a Myrbetriq copay card for people with commercial insurance, but there’s a maximum savings of $840 per year.
 Patients are still responsible for the first $20, plus any amount over $90 for each prescription.
+The first prescription fill can cost as low as $0.
 Not everyone is eligible for the program.
+The copay card can only be used with commercial insurance.
+The card cannot be used with any federal or state health insurance.

 4. Healthcare provider samples

-“Occasionally, if the medication is prescribed by a specialist such as a urologist, they may have free samples,” Dr. Alexander-El says.
-Free samples aren’t a long-term savings strategy, but they are a helpful way to trial the medication to find out if it might be worth paying for a prescription.
+“Occasionally, if the medication is prescribed by a specialist, such as a urologist, they may have free samples,” Dr. Alexander-El says.
+Free samples aren’t a long-term savings strategy, but they are a helpful way to try the medication and see if it’s worth purchasing.
 Ask your prescribing healthcare provider if they have free samples at your next medical appointment for OAB.

 5. Comparison shopping

 Drug prices can vary from pharmacy to pharmacy, so comparing costs before filling your first Myrbetriq prescription is a good idea.
 Make sure to compare the costs of a 30-day supply versus a 90-day supply as well.
-You may find that you’ll pay less per tablet when purchasing the larger volume.
+It may be cheaper per pill, but that’s not always true for brand-name medications like Myrbetriq.

 Is there a cheaper alternative to Myrbetriq?

-Myrbetriq isn’t the only FDA-approved overactive bladder treatment.
-There are several Myrbetriq alternatives your healthcare provider may recommend that may be less expensive for those without insurance.
+There are several Myrbetriq alternatives your healthcare provider may recommend that may be less expensive.

-Dr. Alexander-El says that Gemetesa (vibegron) is the most similar to Myrbetriq based on the mechanism of action.
-However, Gemtesa is also a brand-name prescription drug that costs $689 for 30, 75 mg tablets.
-It is only likely to be cheaper than Myrbetriq if you have an insurance plan that covers Gemtesa over Myrbetriq.
+Dr. Alexander-El says that Gemtesa (vibegron) is the most similar to Myrbetriq based on the mechanism of action.
+However, Gemtesa is also a brand-name prescription drug that costs $692 for 30, 75 mg tablets, about the same price as Myrbetriq without insurance or discounts.
+With a SingleCare discount, you can pay $442 for Gemtesa, depending on your location and choice of pharmacy.

 Current retail prices, before insurance or discounts, for a one-month supply of these generic OAB treatments are as follows: